Skip to content

 # Set quality on a device

-podkit device set classic --quality lossless
+podkit device set -d classic --quality max

 # Set audio and video quality separately